 Dogs with a fixation on cats -

-    Use a deep guttural “Bah!” and clap of hands (if able) as soon as you see your dogs behaviour modify to when their body stiffens and their pupils dilate ( they get wide eyes).
+Use a deep guttural “Bah!” and clap of hands (if able) as soon as you see your dogs behaviour modify, to when their body stiffens and their pupils dilate (wide eyed).
 ‘Ranting/screaming’ at your dog or physically handling them when they are in this state will only heighten the excited energy present.

 Selina McIntyre, Dog Behavioural Consultant & Dog Trainer, Dogs Best Friend.

 Admin - 18:48:05 @ With Cats..., The problem with gadgets in effective dog training, Reactionary Behaviour | 1 comment